blekane/Devopseasylearning/Docker/08-ECR-Elastic-Container-Registry.md

 ## Step-01: What are we going to learn?
 - We are going build a Docker image
 - Push to ECR Repository
+- And run the image to test the application

 ## Step-02: ECR Terminology
  - **Registry:** An  ECR registry is provided to each AWS account; we can create image repositories in our registry and store images in them.